 One of the major reasons some businesses have failed (so far) in their attempt in digital transformation, is the fact that their core operations remain “analogue,” so to speak, while they are simply digitally optimizing sections of their business (such as transferring files to digital media, adding company websites, etc.)

-The success of digital transformation has been already documented and analyzed.
+The successes that can be achieved with innovation in digital transformation have already been documented and analyzed.
 The question is, how do companies overcome the hurdles that stand before them?
 And what are the hurdles?

 “Let’s get digital”